Francis Drake's expedition of 1572–1573: Spanish Main, 1572

-While Drake was recuperating at Bastimentos (an island off the coast of northern Panama), Raunce took his leave (on 6 August).
-Drake (now with only his 73 men) set out upon the Spanish Main, sighting Carthagena (a coastal town in northern Colombia) by the evening of 13 August.
-That night, the men seized the Pasha, a 240-tonne merchantman.
-This was followed by the seizure of two merchant ships the next day.
-As his crew was now stretched thin across two ships, three pinnaces, and three Spanish prizes, Drake burned one of the prizes, and scuttled the Swan.
+Drake was still recuperating from the said skirmish in Bastimentos by 6 August, when Raunce took his leave.
+As he was in fighting shape within the week, the captain (with his 73 men, including Oxenham) now set out to the Spanish Main, and sighted Carthagena on the evening of 13 August.
+That night, they commandeered the Pasha, a 240-ton Spanish merchantman, and followed this by seizing two other Spanish merchant ships the next day.
+As the crew were now stretched thin across two ships, three pinnaces, and three Spanish prizes, Drake burnt one of the prizes, and scuttled the Swan.